Jaguar Land Rover Engine Manufacturing Centre

-Jaguar Land Rover Engine Manufacturing Centre, is an engine producing factory located on the outskirts of Wolverhampton and South Staffordshire.
-It is strategically built adjacent to the M54 motorway on the i54 business park.
-Opened in 2014 by Her Majesty, it currently produces Ingenium petrol and diesel engines.
+Jaguar Land Rover Engine Manufacturing Centre is an engine producing factory located on the outskirts of Wolverhampton and South Staffordshire, England, adjacent to the M54 motorway on the i54 business park.
+Opened in 2014 by Elizabeth II, it produces Ingenium petrol and diesel engines.

 Having already been expanded once in the past, in 2015 it was announced that Jaguar Land Rover would spend £450 million on doubling the size of the engine plant.
 Once complete, the factory's workforce will increase from 700 to 1,400 people.

+In 2024, it was confirmed that the plant is being converted into the Electric Propulsion Manufacturing Centre to provide electric drive units and batteries for the next generation of Jaguar vehicles.